gt4cap/extraction/howtodias.md

 # Ordering S1 CARD data

-Contrary to Sentinel-2, DIAS does not store any (Copernicus) Application Ready Data for Sentinel-1.
+Contrary to Sentinel-2, CDSE does not store any (Copernicus) Application Ready Data for Sentinel-1.
 S1-CARD needs to be processed on demand.
-A DIAS user has two options: (1) using the [open source SNAP s1tbx](https://sentinel.esa.int/web/sentinel/toolboxes/sentinel-1) with the specific recipes to generate CARD-BS and CARD-COH6 from S1-GRD and S1-SLC, respectively or (2) order CARD-BS and CARD-COH6 directly from the Processing-as-a-Service (PaaS) offered by the DIAS.
+A CDSE user has two options: (1) using the [open source SNAP s1tbx](https://sentinel.esa.int/web/sentinel/toolboxes/sentinel-1) with the specific recipes to generate CARD-BS and CARD-COH6 from S1-GRD and S1-SLC, respectively or (2) order CARD-BS and CARD-COH6 directly from the Processing-as-a-Service (PaaS) offered by the CDSE.

 Although the first option provides more control, e.g. in the fine-tuning of s1tbx processing graphs, it requires significant compute resources and storage space.
 Option (2) is offered at a per-unit price, which includes the storage of the CARD output (for the duration of the project).
 The PaaS does the same as in option (1) but with flexible scaling of the compute resources.